tylabs/dovehawk/README.md

 This module uses Zeek's built-in Intelligence Framework to load and monitor signatures from MISP automatically.
 Indicators are downloaded from MISP every 4 hours and hits, called sightings, are reported back to MISP immediately.
 The module also includes a customized version of Jan Grashoefer's expiration code to remove indicators after they are deleted from MISP.

 Indicators are downloaded and read into memory.
 Content signatures in signatures.sig are MISP Network Activity->zeek items downloaded from MISP.
 The event text should start with "MISP:" (see Sample Content Signature section for an example).
 Zeek must be restarted to ingest the content signatures.
-To do this automatically we recommend restarting Zeek using broctl and a restart cron described in included file [INSTALL.md](INSTALL.md)
+To do this automatically we recommend restarting Zeek using zeekctl and a restart cron described in included file [INSTALL.md](INSTALL.md)

 Optional Slack.com web hook reporting.